FScociety/soerensc-web-hugo/content/work/photography/_index.md

 ---
-title: Photography
+title: Photography.
+description: "
+A collection of some of my photography projects.
+I shoot analog and digitaly.
+"
-layout: project-menu
+layout: blank
 weight: 40
 ---

-# Photography.

-A collection of some of my photography projects.
-I shoot analog and digitaly.
+{{< project-list />}}